|

 Eowyns tent

-the tent.
-That was inappropriateI have insulted you,
+out into the main part of the tent.
+That was inappropriateI

 Legolas?
 Eowyn followed him.
 Did Legolas

 tell you what happened?
-She caught his good arm.
+Haldir?
+She caught him by his good

 Haldir turned.
 What has happened?